Abbas6609/GeoImageTagger/README.md

 ## ✨ Key Features

-- **AI-Powered Analysis** — Google Gemini generates SEO-ready tags, titles, and descriptions from image content
+- **AI-Powered Analysis** — AI generates SEO-ready tags, titles, and descriptions from image content
 - **GPS Geotagging** — Embed GPS coordinates using interactive Mapbox satellite map
 - **Full Metadata Editing** — EXIF, IPTC, and XMP standards supported with in-browser writing
 - **AI Photo Location Finder** — Upload any photo and AI predicts where it was taken with confidence scoring